biareiam/lighthouse_bookclub/README.md

 * The images on the ‘Meet up’ section are responsive and they will change size whenever needed to fit better the screen size.

-* To tell the user which page they are at, the menu item belonging to that page will be in red, making it simpler and easier for them to notice.

 ### HTML